 Brush them.
 Soaking does not change brushing, so you’ll need to brush your retainers every few days or as needed to avoid tartar accumulation.

 Bring them to your dental professional.
-If your retainers have to be sanitized or feel like they’ve got a lot of accumulation on them, your dental expert has a tool in the workplace that can sanitize them and remove the buildup securely and without chemicals.
+If your retainers have to be desinfected or feel like they’ve got a lot of accumulation on them, your dental expert has a tool in the workplace that can desinfect them and remove the buildup securely and without chemicals.

 Use the least porous product available.
 You most likely currently have a retainer, however it’s still worth saying that, if you have a choice in the product your retainer is made from, it’s best to have the least permeable product possible in your mouth.
 Ensure the material is fda authorized.